-Palo Alto, CA – The Stanford Ophthalmology Department highlighted its impressive clinical, surgical, and research achievements in its first annual report Vision Matters: Imagining the Future.
+Palo Alto, CA – The Stanford Ophthalmology Department highlighted its clinical, surgical, and research achievements in its first annual report Vision Matters: Imagining the Future.
 In recent years, the department has grown dramatically doubling its faculty and clinical fellows.

 Stanford Ophthalmology has a long history of innovation, so it is no surprise that the department is committed to collaborations across the university and into Silicon Valley.
 These partnerships have often resulted in new medical devices and research outcomes that guide precision health treatment plans.